 Standing Liberty Quarter Full Head

-Grading company PCGS provides more detailed requirements for the designation, which vary based on slight changes in the coin design.
+The grading company PCGS provides more specific requirements for the designation, which vary based on slight changes to the coin design.
 The 1916 Type 1 style head did not have a great deal of detail in the original design, so it is required that the details of the hair are distinct and do not blend into the cap or head.
-The 1917 Type 1 original design was altered to show cords between Liberty’s hair and head.
+The 1917 Type 1 style head was altered to show cords between Liberty’s hair and head.
 These cords must be well defined and distinct to qualify for the designation.
-For the Type 2 design used for the duration of the series (pictured above), the design features a helmet like cap with a three leaf wreath.
-To receive the “Full Head” designation, the three leaves of the wreath must be visible and the hairline must be distinct around the face.
+For the Type 2 design used for the duration of the series, Liberty wears a helmet-like cap with a three-leaf wreath.
+To receive the Full Head designation, the three leaves of the wreath must be visible and the hairline must be distinct around the face.
 Details in the hair should also be distinct, with some slight weakness allowed.